B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

 Page 48:
 "The good bishop of Cloyne took the veil of the temple out of his shovel hat: veil of space with coloured emblems hatched on its field.
 Hold hard.
 Coloured on a flat: yes, that's right.
 Flat I see, then think distance, near, far, flat I see, east, back.
 Ah, see now!
 Falls back suddenly, frozen in stereoscope."
+Berkeley argued that reality itself is mental-things do not exist, ideas alone exist-so Berkeley found reality in his own head.
+The "veil of the temple" separates the "holy place" from the "most holy" place, perhaps an indication that Berkeley goes beyond idealist philosophy to super-idealism in making all reality mental.
+The rest of the passage follows Berkeley's experiments with vision: we can't see without the mind, what we see as flat, distance is thought not seen; the veil, like a screen, is like the visible world upon which God projects signs (or ideas) to be read and thought; we think them into "stereoscope".
+# Calypso

 Page 58:
 "Nothing doing.
 Still an idea behind it."
+# Lotus Eaters

+# Hades

 Page 92:
 "Burial friendly society pays.
 Penny a week for a sod of turf.
 Our.
 Little.
 Beggar.
 Baby.
 Meant nothing.
 Mistake of nature.
 If it's healthy it's from the mother.
 If not from the man.
 Better luck next time. "